HarisAronis-GIS/QGIS-Projects/README.md

 ---

 ## 🎓 Professional Philosophy
-Throughout my career, I have remained committed to **spatial accuracy and integrity**.
+Throughout my career, I have remained committed to **spatial accuracy and integrity**, not just *pretty maps*...
+I remain a lifelong student of Geomatics, no matter how accomplished I am.
+That's how I have the "killer-combos" of **Veteran Experience + Modern Automation**, as well as **GIS + CAD + IT skills** for problem-solving and resources-saving.
-I believe in fostering team environments where technical innovation and creative initiatives thrive.
+I foster team environments where technical innovation and creative initiatives thrive.
+The "attention to detail" ethic is perhaps one of my weaknesses, as *"I will δο it right, even if no one ever notices"*...
-And above all, **I LOVE MAPS!!!**
+And surely, **I LOVE MAPS!!!**

 ---

-## 📫 Contact & Professional Links
+## 📫 Contact Info
 *   **Location:** Athens, Greece
 *   **Email:** harisaronis[at]gmail.com
 *   **LinkedIn:** [https://www.linkedin.com/in/haris-aronis-0720b68]